Overall ranking: Placed 89th out of 126 in the Complete University Guide for 2016.

 Added value: Well known for programmes with direct entry into the professions, such as nursing and teaching.
 Strong Hornsey College of Art heritage informs art and design courses and the University is also highly rated for its performing arts provision.
 Middlesex recently launched its largest ever academic recruitment drive, bringing in big name academics from artist Sonya Boyce to journalist Yasmin Alibhai-Brown, and welcoming new expertise such as the highly regarded European Human Rights Advocacy Centre.

 Any accommodation?
-Yes- the average cost of a room in halls is between £115 and £133 per week on a 40-week contract, with all rooms single, and offering wireless internet.
+Yes- the average cost of one of the university's 940 rooms in halls is between £121 and £139 per week on a 40-week contract, with all rooms single, and offering wireless internet.

 Transport links: Underground, overground and London buses.